Python Versions and Packages

 Switch Version Within Terminal

 Since a terminal can only utilize a single Python environment you must activate your desired Python version.
-We’ve introduced a simple command, pyversion which empowers you to manage Python versions directly from the terminal.
-To switch to Python 3.11, simply execute the command pyversion 3.11.
-This ensures that subsequent pip commands (such as package installations using pip install or listing local packages with pip list) target the newly selected Python version (3.11 in this case).
-To switch back to Python 3.8 execute the command pyversion 3.8.
+We’ve introduced a simple command, pyversion which allows you to manage Python versions directly from the terminal.
+The activated Python version is depicted between parentheses, “(pyX.Y.Z)”.
+To switch to Python 3.13, simply execute the command pyversion 3.13.
+This ensures that subsequent pip commands (such as package installations using pip install or listing local packages with pip list) target the newly selected Python version (3.13 in this case).
+To switch back to Python 3.11 execute the command pyversion 3.11.

-The terminal initially defaults to the platform's default Python version, which will be 3.8 until the October 2024 update.
+Each terminal session defaults to the platform's default Python version, which is Python 3.11.

 Seamless Integration with Add-on Tools: